 DURATION OF A WARM-UP – Prior to your more specific warm-up, a general warm-up should last in the 5 to 10 minute range.
 The more vigorous the exercise program or higher skill of the sport, the longer the warm-up should be.

 WARM-UP INDICATIONS – Heart rate is a good indicator for judging the effectiveness of your warm-up.
 The heart rate should be no more than 10 beats above or below the low-end of your training heart rate range.
-A break of light sweat is also another good indicator of a sufficient warm-up.
+Breaking a light sweat is also another good indication of a sufficient warm-up.

 Following the completion of any exercise program, it is important to gradually cool-down.
-This is necessary to prevent the pooling of blood in the extremities, which if stopped suddenly could result in feeling lightheadedness, nausea and possible fainting.
+This is necessary to prevent the pooling of blood in the extremities, which if stopped suddenly could result in feeling lightheadedness, experiencing nausea or possibly fainting.
 Recovery from any rigorous physical activity is enhanced by participating in some sort of light activity such as walking, slow jogging or easy swimming.

 The cool-down should also include a series of flexibility exercises covering the entire body.
 Athletes who engage in weight training will find that stretching after their workout will enhance their rate of recovery and reduce any residual muscle soreness.

-CONCLUSION – It is important for the athlete to be informed about the reasons for warming up and cooling down.
+CONCLUSION – It is important for athletes to be informed about the reasons for warming up and cooling down.
 The athletes must be prepared for specific exercises and movements involved in the activity.
 Emphasis should be placed on the cool-down as well as the warm-up and workout itself.